 The word "identity" seems increasingly problematic to me.
 It's full of contradictions.
 On the one hand, it's a popular view that online identity should be "user centric"; many commentators call for users to be given greater determination in how they are identified.
 People like the idea of "narrating" their own identities, and "bringing their own identity" to work.
-Yet it's not obvious how governments, banks, healthcare providers or employers for instance can grant people much meaningful say in how they are identified.
+Yet it's not obvious how governments, banks, healthcare providers or employers for instance can grant people much meaningful say in how they are identified, for it is the Relying Party that bears most risk in the event identification goes wrong.
 These sorts of organisations impress their particular forms of identity upon us in order to formalise the relationship they have with us and manage our access to services.

 The language of orthodox Federated Identity institutionalises the idea that identity is a good that is "provided" to us through a supply formal chain elaborated in architectures like the Open Identity Exchange (OIX).
-It might make sense in some settings for individuals to exercise a choice of IdPs, for example choosing between Facebook or Twitter to log on to a social website, but users still don't have much influence on how the IdPs operate, nor on the decision made by Relying Parties about which IdPs they elect to recognise.
-Think about the choice we have of credit cards: you might prefer to use Diners Club over MasterCard, but if you're shopping at a place that doesn't accept Diners, your "choice" is constrained.
-You cannot negotiate in real time to have the store accept your chosen instrument (instead you can choose to get yourself a MasterCard or you can choose to go to a different store).
+It might make sense in some low risk settings for individuals to exercise a choice of IdPs, for example choosing between Facebook or Twitter to log on to a social website, but users still don't have much influence on how the IdPs operate, nor on the decision made by Relying Parties about which IdPs they elect to recognise.
+Think about the choice we have of credit cards: you might for instance prefer to use Diners Club over MasterCard, but if you're shopping at a place that doesn't accept Diners, your "choice" is constrained.
+You cannot negotiate in real time to have the store accept your chosen instrument (instead your choice is to get yourself a MasterCard, or go to a different store).

 I'd like you to consider that "Identity Providers" do not in fact provide identity.
-They really can't provide identity at all, but only assertions -- that is, elements of identity -- that are put together by others who are impacted by the validity of those elements.
-The act of identification is a part of risk management.
-It means getting to know a Subject so as to make certain risks more manageable.
+They really can't provide identity at all, but only attributes that are put together by Relying Parties in order to decide if a user or customer is legitimate.
+The act of identification is a core part of risk management.
+Identification means getting to know a Subject so as to make certain risks more manageable.
 And it's always done by a Relying Party.

 This line of reasoning reminds me once again of the technology neutral, functional definition of "authentication" used by the APEC eSecurity Task Group over a decade ago: the means by which a receiver of an electronic transaction or message makes a decision to accept or reject that transaction or message.
 Wouldn't life be so much simpler if we stopped overloading some bits of authentication knowledge with the label "identity" and going to such lengths to differentiate other bits of knowledge as "attributes"?
 What we need online is better means for reliably conveying precise pieces of information about each other, relevant to the transaction at hand.
 That's all.

 Carefully unpacking the language of identity management, we see that no Identity Provider ever actually "identifies" people.
 In realty, identification is always done by Relying Parties by pulling together what they need to know about a Subject for their own purposes.
 One IdP might say "This is Steve Wilson", another "This is Stephen Kevin Wilson", another "This is @Steve_Lockstep", another "This is Stephen Wilson, CEO of Lockstep" and yet another "This is Stephen Wilson at 100 Park Ave Jonestown Visa 4000 1234 5678 9012".
-None of these assertions are my "identity"!
 My "identity" is different at every RP, each to their need.